Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 * Brains: One brain with the following observation/action space.
     * Vector Observation space: (Continuous) 8 variables corresponding to rotation of platform, and position, rotation, and velocity of ball.
     * Vector Observation space (Hard Version): (Continuous) 5 variables corresponding to rotation of platform and position and rotation of ball.
-    * Action space: (Continuous) Size of 2, with one value corresponding to X-rotation, and the other to Z-rotation.
+    * Vector Action space: (Continuous) Size of 2, with one value corresponding to X-rotation, and the other to Z-rotation.
     * Visual Observations: 0
 * Reset Parameters: None